March 2, 2025

 Postponing Email Popup

-As I have already mentioned, I use this type of trigger myself (in this blog) in order to delay my email popup AND blue widget which ask my visitors to subscribe.
+As I have already mentioned, I use this type of trigger myself (in this blog) to delay my email popup AND blue widget, which asks my visitors to subscribe.

 Combining with another trigger (via Trigger Group)

 Google Tag Manager also lets you combine multiple triggers into a mega-trigger.
-If ALL triggers’ conditions are met on the same page, the trigger group will be activated and the associated tags will fire.
+For example, if ALL triggers’ conditions are met on the same page, the trigger group will be activated, and the associated tags will fire.

-For example, you might want to fire a tag when a visitor spends at least 60 seconds on your page AND scrolls at least 50% of the page height.
-You can learn more about this tactic here.
+For example, it makes sense to fire a tag when a visitor spends at least 60 seconds on your page AND scrolls at least 50% of the page height.
+If you want to implement the same, here’s how to do it.

 But wait, there’s more!
 Start a timer trigger after a click

 This idea came from Simo Ahava.
-In case you want a timer to start when the user does something (e.g. click), you’ll need to use a Custom HTML tag with custom code.
+If you want a timer to start when the user does something (e.g., click), you’ll need to use a Custom HTML tag with custom code.
 Here’s the code:

 <script> (function() { // CHANGE THESE THREE: var eventName = 'custom.timer'; // The event name that is pushed into dataLayer var interval = 5000; // The interval in milliseconds var limit = 1; // The number of times the timer fires // OTHER SETTINGS: var timerNumber = 1; var startTime = new Date().getTime(); var fireTimer = function() { var timeNow = new Date().getTime(); window.dataLayer.push({ 'event' : eventName, 'custom.timerCurrentTime' : timeNow, 'custom.timerElapsedTime' : timeNow - startTime, 'custom.timerStartTime' : startTime, 'custom.timerEventNumber' : timerNumber, 'custom.timerId' : timerId, 'custom.timerInterval' : interval, 'custom.timerLimit' : limit }); timerNumber += 1; if (limit < timerNumber) { window.clearInterval(timerId); } }; var timerId = window.setInterval(fireTimer, interval); })(); </script>

 It does pretty much the same thing as the timer trigger.
-The difference is that you can use any trigger you want to fire this custom HTML tag, for example, form submission, etc.
+The difference is that you can use any trigger to fire this custom HTML tag, for example, form submission, etc.

 Example: Show a popup 10 seconds after a visitor clicks the SHARE under your article.